HBPMedical/Federation-PoC/README.md

    ```

    * `<Alias>` will be used when bringing up the services and should be a short descriptive name.
+   * if you set `SHOW_SETTINGS=true` a printout of all the settings which will be used will be printed before doing anything.

 ## Settings